dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-03-linking-in-c++.md

 ---
-title: "Advanced C++ - Linking in C++ (Static and Dynamic libraries)"
+title: "Intermediate C++ : Static and Dynamic linking"
 publish: false
-author: Rohan Mark Gomes
+author: <a href="https://in.linkedin.com/in/rohan-mark-gomes-43752a13a"> Rohan Mark Gomes </a>
 date: 2019-01-05
 tags:
   - C++
-  - Advanced
   - Linking
+  - Static
-  - Linux
+  - Dynamic
   - GCC
 layout: post
 post_number: "8"